cyberfury10/stock-data-generator/readme.md

     min: 1.5,
     max: 3.5,
-  }, // Daily percentage of stock, in this case share price can vary from 1.5% to 3.5% }
+  }, // Daily percentage of stock, in this case share price can vary from 1.5% to 3.5%
+  volumeRange: {
+    min: 30000,
+    max: 31000
+  }, // VolumeRange is optional, if range is not provided then volume will be skipped from candle stick results }

 const randomFlatData = generateRandomFlatData(config)